BrandonXu6106/obsidianpublish/content/thoughts/git.md

 ## Handy Commands

-Think about `git` like a file time machine -- it allows you to traverse and manage an entire multiverse of files (see: [[bitemporal]])
+Think about `git` like a file time machine -- it allows you to traverse and manage an entire multiverse of files (see: [[bitemporal.md]])

 - Unstaged files: anything you've done to your current branch of the world that hasn't been staged or committed
 - Staged files: things that you've marked as things you want to commit to a snapshot